symunona/obsidian-bulk-exporter/test-vault/bulk-export-test/posts1/subfolder/test file with spaces and embedded double quotes.md

 ---
 blog: test
-internalLinks: "0"
+attachments: "2"
-embedLinks: "2"
+internalAttachments: "2"
-links: "0"
+lvl: two
 ---
 What do you do with this?